ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 ## OpenAPI Validator Compiler Plugin

-The OpenAPI Validator Compiler plugin validates a service with a given OpenAPI contract.
+The OpenAPI Validator Compiler plugin validates a service again a given OpenAPI contract.
-The compiler plugin is activated if a service has the `openapi:ServiceInfo` annotation.
-This plugin compares the service and the OpenAPI Contract and validates both against a predefined set of validation rules.
+The Compiler Plugin is activated if a service has the `openapi:ServiceInfo` annotation.
+This plugin compares the service and the OpenAPI Contract and validates both against a pre-defined set of validation rules.
 If any of the rules fail, the plugin will give the result as one or more compilation errors.

 ### Annotation for validator Plugin
 The `@openapi:ServiceInfo` annotation is used to bind the service with an OpenAPI Contract.
 You need to add this annotation to the service file with the required values for enabling the validations.
-The following is an example of annotation usage.
+The following is an example of the annotation usage.
 ```ballerina
 @openapi:ServiceInfo{
     contract: “/path/to/openapi.json|yaml”,